 What is Hernia Repair Mesh?

 There are many complications that may develop after undergoing hernia mesh surgery.
-When the mesh implant is inserted incorrectly, some have seen that the mesh implant migrates from its original position.
+When Bard hernia mesh implant is inserted incorrectly, some have seen that the mesh implant migrates from its original position.
 Others have developed Seromas, which are pockets of fluid that require surgery to be removed.
 There have also been reports of the mesh moving and perforating other organs as well as becoming stuck to internal tissue.

-Talk to a Hernia Mesh Lawyer
+Talk to a C.R.
+Bard Hernia Mesh Lawyer